-- Demonstrate fluency in adding and subtracting whole numbers.
+- Develop fluency in adding and subtracting whole numbers.

-- Use strategies to estimate and judge the reasonableness of results.
+- Develop and use strategies to estimate and judge the reasonableness of results.

 - Core Idea 3: Patterns, Functions, and Algebra

-- Understand patterns and use mathematical models to represent and understand qualitative and quantitative relationships.
+- Understand patterns and use mathematical models to represent and to understand qualitative and quantitative relationships.

-- Compare principles and properties of operations, such as commutativity, between addition and subtraction.
+- Illustrate general principles and properties of operations, such as commutativity, using specific numbers.

-- Use concrete, pictorial, and verbal representations to develop an understanding of symbolic notations.
+- Use concrete, pictorial, and verbal representations to develop an understanding of invented and conventional symbolic notations.

-- Describe change quantitatively such as a student's growing two inches in one year.
+- Describe quantitative change (such as a student's growing two inches in one year).

 - Core Idea 4: Geometry and Measurement

-- Recognize and use characteristics, properties, and relationships of two- and three-dimensional geometric shapes and apply appropriate techniques to determine measurements.
+- Recognize and use characteristics, properties, and relationships of two-dimensional geometric shapes and apply appropriate techniques to determine measurements.